How to Choose a Mini Excavator

 Job site environments vary greatly – manicured turf, rocky hills, paved surfaces.
 When possible, you should match the undercarriage to the task and conditions.

 - Rubber belt undercarriages are very popular.
 They cause less harm to jobsite ground, are more stable and allow for quieter operation.

 - Steel tracks provide very high durability and are well suited for rough terrain, uneven surfaces, and hard rock.

 - Steel track with rubber pads provides both strength and long-lasting durability while avoiding damage to hard surfaces such as asphalt and concrete.

-- Retractable undercarriages are common across micro excavators, allowing you navigate tight spaces and narrow entrances.
+- Retractable undercarriages are common across micro excavators, allowing you to navigate tight spaces and narrow entrances.
 Then they expand for increased stability while working.

 Excavator Blade Options

 - Straight blades provide simple functionality, allowing the operator to backfill ditches, stabilize the machine while digging, and smooth rough ground.